Greenfoot5/Bestagon-Defence/STYLE_GUIDELINES.md

 - Only use alphanumeric characters
 - No Empty Folders There simply shouldn’t be any empty folders.
 They clutter the content browser.

-### 1.2 All Scene files belong in the `Assets/Level` folder.

-Being able to tell someone to open a specific map without having to explain where it is is a great time saver and general ‘quality of life’ improvement.

-### 1.3 Don’t name folders `Assets` or `AssetTypes`
+### 1.2 Don’t name folders `Assets` or `AssetTypes`

 - Creating a folder named `Assets` is redundant.
 All assets are assets.
 - Creating a folder named `Meshes`, `Textures`, or `Materials` is redundant.
 All asset names are named with their asset type in mind.
-These folders offer only redundant information and the use of these folders can easily be replaced with the robust and easy to use filtering system the Content Browser provides.
+These folders offer only redundant information and the use of these folders can easily be replaced with the resource naming below.

-    Want to view only static mesh in `Environment/Rocks/`?
-Simply turn on the Static Mesh filter.
-If all assets are named correctly, they will also be sorted in alphabetical order regardless of prefixes.
-Want to view both static meshes and skeletal meshes?
-Simply turn on both filters. this eliminates the need to potentially have to `Control-Click` select two folders in the Content Browser’s tree view.

     > This also extends the full path name of an asset for very little benefit.
 The `SM_` prefix for a static mesh is only three characters, whereas `Meshes/` is seven characters.

     Not doing this also prevents the inevitability of someone putting a static mesh or a texture in a `Materials` folder.

-### 1.4 Very Large Asset Sets Get Their Own Folder Layout
+### 1.3 Very Large Asset Sets Get Their Own Folder Layout

-This can be seen as a pseudo-exception to [1.3](https://www.notion.so/Style-Guide-6b4ece8ba14a496e9bbefde32b745c1e).
+This can be seen as a pseudo-exception to 1.2.

 There are certain asset types that have a huge volume of related files where each asset has a unique purpose.
 The two most common are Animation and Audio assets.
 If you find yourself having 15+ of these assets that belong together, they should be together.

 For example, animations that are shared across multiple characters should lay in `Characters/Common/Animations` and may have sub-folders such as `Locomotion` or `Cinematic`.

 > This does not apply to assets like textures and materials.
 It is common for a Rocks folder to have a large amount of textures if there are a large amount of rocks, however these textures are generally only related to a few specific rocks and should be named appropriately.
-Even if these textures are part of a Material Library.
+> Even if these textures are part of a Material Library.

 ### 1.5 `MaterialLibrary`

-If your project makes use of master materials, layered materials, or any form of reusable materials or textures that do not belong to any subset of assets, these assets should be located in `Assets/MaterialLibrary`.
+If your project makes use of master materials, layered materials, or any form of reusable materials or textures that do not belong to any subset of assets, these assets should be located in `res://MaterialLibrary/`.

 This way all ‘global’ materials have a place to live and are easily located.